Kansas: State and local politics

-Executive branch: The executive branch consists of one officer and five elected officers.
+The executive branch consists of one officer and five elected officers.
 The governor and lieutenant governor are elected on the same ticket.
 The attorney general, secretary of state, state treasurer, and state insurance commissioner are each elected separately.

-Legislative branch: The bicameral Kansas Legislature consists of the Kansas House of Representatives, with 125 members serving two-year terms, and the Kansas Senate, with 40 members serving four-year terms.
+The bicameral Kansas Legislature consists of the Kansas House of Representatives, with 125 members serving two-year terms, and the Kansas Senate, with 40 members serving four-year terms.

-Judicial branch: The judicial branch of the state government is headed by the Kansas Supreme Court.
+The judicial branch of the state government is headed by the Kansas Supreme Court.
 The court has seven judges.
 A vacancy is filled by the Governor picking one of three nominees selected by the nine-member Kansas Supreme Court Nominating Commission.
 The board consists of five Kansas lawyers elected by other Kansas lawyers and four members selected by the governor.

 Political culture

 Since the 1930s, Kansas has remained one of the most socially conservative states in the nation.
 The 1990s brought the defeat of prominent Democrats, including Dan Glickman, and the Kansas State Board of Education's 1999 decision to eliminate evolution from the state teaching standards, a decision that was later reversed.
 In 2005, voters accepted a constitutional amendment to ban same-sex marriage.
 The next year, the state passed a law setting a minimum age for marriage at 15 years.
 Kansas's path to a solid Republican state has been examined by journalist and historian Thomas Frank in his 2004 book What's the Matter with Kansas?.